 Under the Alternative On-Campus Site 1, the proposed project would be developed on Parking Lot 2A located in the southeastern portion of the SDSU campus (See Figure 6-3 Alternative On-Campus Site Alternatives).
-As further discussed below, this alternative generally would avoid the proposed project's potentially significant impacts related to aesthetics, biological and cultural resources, and noise.
+As further discussed below, this alternative generally would avoid some of the proposed project's potentially significant impacts-related to aesthetics, biological and cultural resources, and noise.
 However, under this alternative, impacts associated with the project's proximity to known hazardous waste sites would be more significant than the proposed project.
 Although this site appears to be near existing freshman housing and existing amenities such as outdoor social space, shared community space and dining facilities, there is a significant grade differential between this site and the east campus residential neighborhood, which would work against any sense of connectivity with the existing east campus residential and support facilities.
 Additionally, any new facilities built to serve this housing would effectively serve only this housing.
 Nor would the development of student housing in this location create a distinct west campus housing neighborhood, alleviate the current isolation of Chapultepec Hall, or provide food and convenience services in the vicinity of an underserved student residence.
 Finally, the size of any structure on this parking lot would be severely limited by the existence of a subterranean trolley tunnel that crosses through the center of the lot.
 Building a larger footprint over this tunnel would necessitate extremely costly foundations, making the project economically infeasible.

-Thus, this location would not fulfill the project goals and objectives (create community, specifically on the west side of campus, relive the isolation of Chaputltepec, provide capacity for a large number of beds and associated amenities) as described above in Section 6.1, Introduction.
+Thus, this location would not fulfill the project goals and objectives (create community, specifically on the west side of campus, relieve the isolation of Chaputltepec, provide capacity for a large number of beds and associated amenities) as described above in Section 6.1, Introduction.

 Aesthetics and Visual Quality.
 Under the proposed project, impacts to scenic vistas and resources, shading and shadow, and day and nighttime views would be less than significant.
-Impacts to existing visual character and quality associated with Phase I would be less than significant.
+Impacts to existing visual character and quality associated with the proposed project also would be less than significant.
 However, potential impacts to existing visual character and quality would remain significant and unavoidable for Phases II and III.
-Under the Alternative On-Campus Site 1, the development of project buildings would be surrounded primarily by existing campus buildings and would be located a substantial distance from any sensitive residential receptors located to the east.
-Therefore, this alternative site would result in less aesthetic and visual quality impacts compared to the proposed project site.
+Under the Alternative On-Campus Site Alternative-1, the development of project buildings would be surrounded primarily by existing campus buildings and would be located a substantial distance from any sensitive residential receptors located to the east.
+As a result, this alternative would result in less than significant impacts to scenic vistas and resources, shading and shadow, daytime/nighttime views, and existing visual character and quality.
+Therefore, development of the proposed project on this alternative site would result in similar less aesthetic and visual quality impacts as compared to the proposed project site.

 Air Quality.
 Under the proposed project, construction and operational activities, including increased vehicle trips, would result in an increase in the emission of criteria pollutants.
 However, the emissions would be below threshold levels and, therefore, the project would not result in potentially significant impacts to air quality.
 Under the Alternative On-Campus Site 1, the same number of buildings would be constructed resulting in similar less-than-significant air quality impacts as the proposed project.
+Therefore, the Alternative On-Campus Site 1 would result in similar impacts as the proposed project.